zomp/book/README.md

 Development
 -----------

 You are welcome to join me in improving the application.
-Feel free to raise [issues](https://github.com/zomp/book/issues), contribute [commits](https://github.com/zomp/book/pulls) or [fork](https://github.com/zomp/book/fork) entire application.
+Feel free to raise [issues](https://github.com/zomp/book/issues), contribute [commits](https://github.com/zomp/book/pulls) or [fork](https://github.com/zomp/book/fork) the entire application.

-To keep the [on-line application version](http://zomp.github.io/book/www/) up-to-date, set your environment according to the following [instructions](http://brettterpstra.com/2012/09/26/github-tip-easily-sync-your-master-to-github-pages/).
+To keep the [on-line demo](http://zomp.github.io/book/www/) up-to-date, set your environment according to the following [instructions](http://brettterpstra.com/2012/09/26/github-tip-easily-sync-your-master-to-github-pages/).